banyte123/pdsnd_github/README.md

 Replace the Project Title

 ### Description
+Git project is focused on working with local and remote depisitories.
+Putting in practice material learnt during the course.
-Git project is focused on working with local and remote depisitories Describe what your project is about and what it does
+Describe what your project is about and what it does

 ### Files used